 A 13th-century abbey converted into a 51-room boutique hotel in the Latin Quarter.
 The rooms are a mix of classic and modern Parisian styles.
 The private back garden transports you to the French countryside; the gym and Carita spa located under the old vaulted ceiling evoke medieval times.

-An elegant château located near Arc de Triomphe on the site of the first hot-air balloon airfield.
-A rare find with spacious rooms and large private garden.
-The English-style Saint James Club on-site draws a dapper crowd.
+An elegant château near Arc de Triomphe on the site of the first hot-air balloon airfield.
+A rare find with spacious rooms and a large private garden.
+The English-style Saint James Club on site draws a dapper crowd.